AdobeDocs/pass.en/help/authentication/initiate-logout.md

 >[!IMPORTANT]
 >
->The logout call currently has the following limitation: it clears the AuthN and AuthZ tokens from storage (i.e., on the Programmer / Adobe Pass authentication side), but **does not** call the MVPD logout endpoint.
+>The logout call currently has the following limitation: it clears the AuthN and AuthZ tokens from storage (i.e., on the Programmer / Adobe Pass Authentication side), but **does not** call the MVPD logout endpoint.